ppgorecki/SuperNet/README.md

 Stats data saved: odt.dat
 ```

+### Odt files optimizations

+Set '--hcignorecostgeq=COST' to omit saving odt files if the cost is too large.
+Set '--hcsavefinalodt' to save the final odt/log files, even if `--hcignorecostgeq` is set.

 ## Display tree sampler in HC

 HC algorithm may start with the approximated cost, before switching to exact computations, by sampling display trees in the naive algorithm.